 Talc cancer scandal

 In a serious case with devastating consequences, group litigation arose against Johnson & Johnson over claims its talc-based products, including baby powder, were linked to ovarian cancer and mesothelioma.
 The company was accused of failing to disclose the presence of asbestos in its talc products, misleading consumers about their safety.
-Johnson & Johnson will pay billions to settle cancer cases in the US.
-UK lawyers have now launched similar claims.
+Johnson & Johnson will pay billions to settle cancer cases in the US, although it denies any wrongdoing.

 Cookware manufacturers